 There is no medical definition of virginity.
 Virginity is a cultural and religious idea, and you may subscribe to it or not.
 There are many variations of the definition, but it generally refers to a woman who hasn’t had sex yet.

 Does anyone have a can opener for these worms?
 Ah, thank you.

 Here’s the thing: this general definition forces us to define “sex.”
 And it forces us to define “woman.”
 Virginity and purity culture tends to regard sex as penetration by a penis to a vagina.
 And it regards a woman as a person with a vagina.

-So we’ll leave these questions up to you: how do you define sex?
+So we’ll leave these questions up to you: How do you define sex?
 Did you know that you’re free to define sex for yourself?

 Sex is so much more than penetration.
-This idea of virginity centers the penis and regards the vagina as the only sexually relevant organ to the woman.
+This idea of virginity focuses on the penis and regards the vagina as the only sexually relevant organ to the woman.
 But the vulva is a treasure map of nerve endings, and the capacity for pleasure (and orgasm) is not limited to the vagina!

 The Myth of Virginity And Other Strange Tales

 Hidden in the myth of virginity are many other untrue messages.
 Some of these messages are…